kwasniew/hyperbook/manuscript/ch7.md

 In Hyperapp you use **subscriptions** to handle those **long-lived** effects.

-To build intuition about subscriptions look at the different even sources that fit the model:
+To build intuition about subscriptions look at different even sources that fit this model:
 * WebSockets
 * setInterval
 * mouse moves